ASTN-NGYN/treasure-hunt/README.md

    - For BFS, we visit neighboring/adjacent cells and then explore their neighboring cells.
 Essentially expanding in all directions from the start point.
    - For UCS, implementation wise it is very similar to BFS except we track cost.
 Inside of our heap, we track the cost of each cell.
 Whenever we pop from our heap, we are popping the least expensive grid position.
 As we are exploring our grid, we add the cost of new cells to our heap, and we pop from our heap the cheapest grid position to go to.
    - All in all, the position of the target relative to the position of the start point decided which search was better.
 DFS is good when the target is in the straight path of the start point.
 BFS and UCS is better if the target is closer in proximity.

+   - For A*, we use Manhattan distance as an admissible heuristic.
+The heap stores (f, g, coord) where f(n) = g(n) + h(n).
+We always expand the node with the smallest f(n) value.
+This guarantees the shortest path when the heuristic is admissible.
+   - For Greedy, the heap stores only (h, coord).
+We expand the node that appears closest to the goal (smallest h) without considering the cost so far g(n).
+It explores toward the goal greedily but does not guarantee the shortest path.
+   - A* is better when the shortest path is important (it guarantees optimality).
+Greedy can be faster in terms of nodes expanded and runtime but may find a longer path.

 Use of Generative AI Statement: